Prethermalization in Fermi-Pasta-Ulam-Tsingou chains: Numerical instability of bushes

 \section{Numerical instability of bushes}

-The bushes associated with nonthermal roots in $\alpha$-FPUT chains appear to be unstable as they evolve in time.
-The main consequence of this instability is that energy, which should be only shared among modes in the bush and never leave for any finite time, will end up exciting other modes due to numerical errors.
-In Fig.~\ref{fig:numerical_errors} we provide two examples of this behavior when evolving provenly nonthermal modes: The roots $Q_3$ and $Q_2$ in a $N=11$ chain.
-The first case is essentially a continuation of Fig.~\ref{fig:sequences} for much longer times, until one can see an anomalous and simultaneous jump in the energy of modes that should not be excited starting from $Q_3$; The root $Q_2$, on the other hand, is even and therefore always nonthermal, undergoing a very similar pathological jump and reaching equipartition in Fig.~\ref{fig:numerical_errors} exclusively due to numerical errors.
+The bushes associated with nonthermal roots in $\alpha$-FPUT chains obey discrete symmetries that are not respected by the integrators, being therefore unstable in numerical simulations.
+The main consequence of this instability is that energy, which should only be shared among modes in the bush and never leave for any finite time, ends up exciting other modes due to numerical errors.
+In Fig.~\ref{fig:numerical_errors} we provide two examples of this behavior when evolving provenly nonthermal modes: the roots $Q_3$ and $Q_2$ in a $N=11$ chain.
+The first case is essentially a continuation of Fig.~\ref{fig:sequences} for much longer times, until one can see an anomalous and simultaneous jump in the energy of modes that should not be excited starting from $Q_3$; the root $Q_2$, on the other hand, is even and therefore always nonthermal, undergoing a very similar pathological jump and reaching equipartition in Fig.~\ref{fig:numerical_errors} exclusively due to numerical errors.